PDXChinese/pdxchinese.github.io/_pages/youthconference.md

 ## Agenda

+### 12:30pm - 1:00pm

+Dances by Jade Dance Team

 ### 1:00 pm - 1:20 pm Emerging Strong Out of the Pandemic

 -- By Hongcheng Zhao, President of Oregon Chinese Coalition

 ### 1:20 pm - 1:30 pm Celebration of the Changemakers

 Voice of Civic Engagement Award
 Youth Empowerment Award
 Victoria Ren Scholarship

-### 1:30 pm - 2:00 pm Just Say, Yes.

-  -- By Joy Jones, President and CEO of [Transition Projects](https://www.tprojects.org/)

-### 2:00 pm - 2:30 pm "All Youth Are Treatable"
+### 1:30 pm - 2:15 pm "All Youth Are Treatable"

 -- By Lynda Walker, Director of Development of [St. Mary's Home for Boys](http://www.stmaryshomeforboys.org/)

-### 2:30 pm - 3:00 pm Panel Discussion
+### 2:15 pm - 2:45 pm Panel Discussion

 -- Hosted by the recipients of the Youth Empowerment Award

-### 3:00 pm - 3:30 pm Introducing the OCC Youth Council, Entertainment and Break
+### 3:00 pm - 3:30 pm Introducing the OCC Youth Council, Performance by Yo-Yo Team

 ### 3:30 pm - 4:30 pm Special Presentation on Oregon Racial History

 -- By [Raymond Chong](https://www.mychinaroots.com/samples/zhang-odyssey/#140), renowned speaker who chronicled the legacy of seven family generations

 ### 4:30 pm - 5:00 Panel Discussion

 -- Hosted by the recipients of the Voice of Civic Engagement Award

 ## Distinguished Guest Speakers